 If you’re fine with just playing your Switch in handheld mode, you can keep its battery charged with a portable AC Adapter.

-Increase your Nintendo Switch’s storage
+Expand your Nintendo Switch’s storage capacity

 Despite being a fairly recent console, the Nintendo Switch’s internal storage is only a disappointing 32GB.
 While Nintendo has bumped up the storage of the upcoming OLED Switch to 64GB, it still leaves a lot to be desired.
 Having to figure out which games you want to delete to make space is always an annoying slog.
 This is an easily fixed problem.